lgngrvs/logangraves.com/posts/about.md

 To quote an online friend, "I want to learn everything," though I especially like philosophy, AI, linguistics, cognitive science, computer science, and mathematics.

-I'm strongly interested in building [social infrastructure](https://logangraves.com/social-infrastructure).
+I'm really interested in building [social infrastructure](https://logangraves.com/social-infrastructure).

 Some other things I like include thinking, writing, reading, bouldering, hanging out with friends, student government, music, and geopolitics.